James Vincent (footballer)

-Career
+Club career

 Stockport County

-Born in Glossop, Vincent joined Stockport County 'Centre of Excellence' aged just eight and progressed through the ranks to earn a two-year Youth Team scholarship.
-Vincent played for the Youth Team, winning the Puma Youth Alliance trophy before making his first-team debut, in his second year Youth Team contract, as a substitute in a 1–0 win over Brentford on the last day of the 2007–08 season.
+Born in Glossop, Vincent joined Stockport County 'Centre of Excellence' when he was eight years old, having previously started out at Glossop Juniors.
+When Vincent was ten years old, he then joined Centre of Excellence at Stockport.
+Vincent then progressed through the ranks to earn a two-year Youth Team scholarship.
+He played for the Youth Team, winning the Puma Youth Alliance trophy before making his first-team debut, in his second year Youth Team contract, as a substitute in a 1–0 win over Brentford on the last day of the 2007–08 season.

-The 2008–09 season saw Vincent feature more regularly in the team.
-He scored his first goal for the club on 18 November 2008 in a 5–0 win over Yeovil Town in the FA Cup.
-He scored his first league goal, on 10 March 2009, in a 2–1 win over Hartlepool United.
-After the match, manager Jim Gannon said his midfield trio, of which Vincent was one, 'are really just three fantastic players'.
-Vincent scored his second league goal, on 24 April 2009, in a 4–1 win against Crewe Alexandra.
+Vincent made his first appearance of the 2008–09 season, coming on as a 62nd-minute substitute, in a 3–0 loss against Scunthorpe United on 30 August 2008.
+Following this, he received a handful of first team football, mostly coming from the substitute bench.
+Vincent scored his first goal for the club on 18 November 2008 in a 5–0 win over Yeovil Town in the FA Cup.
+On 10 March 2009, he scored his first league goal for Stockport County in a 2–1 win over Hartlepool United.
+After the match, manager Jim Gannon praised the performance of Vincent, Matty Mainwaring and Greg Tansey, calling them as 'just three fantastic players'.
+On 24 April 2009, he scored his second league goal of the season, in a 4–1 win against Crewe Alexandra.
+At the end of the 2008–09 season, Vincent made nineteen appearances and scoring three times in all competitions.